-Pads come in different shapes, sizes and absorbencies because every period is different.
-Also, the level of protection one might need may change during the different days of one's period.
+Pads come in different shapes, sizes and absorbencies because each female is different - so are her periods and the level of protection she needs during the different days of her period.

 There are two types of pads:

 - 1 thick (maxi pad) for a close to the body fit. - 2 thin (ultra pad) which provide slim comfort and discretion.